 During that time, she had a relapse.
 She prayed for God to heal her addiction, but felt God telling her that she had to tell Carolyn.
 Instead of rejection, the church embraced Heather, supporting her in tangible ways, but also through prayer.
 That same night, her small group gathered around her, laying hands on her while Carolyn anointed her with prayer and oil.
 During the prayer, Heather felt a heat go through her body.
 She wondered, “Did God heal me?”

-Currently, Heather is the Director of Community Life at Mosaic, organizing the small group ministry, training the leaders and occasionally preaching.
-Because of God’s grace, she is able to share the hope she found with others, helping them learn to live out the Christian life everyday.
+Currently, Heather is the Administrative Pastor at Mosaic, caring practically for all the things that happen behind the scenes to help ministry happen.
+She also enjoys being part of the preaching team and leads a weekly small group.
+Because of God’s grace, she is able to share the hope she found with others, helping them learn to live out the Christian life every day.
 Often, she uses her own story as an icebreaker and as a gateway to mentor others.

 “I came out of prison with a lot of knowledge, but I didn’t have any context for the Christian life,” Heather said.
 “How do you live it, and what does it look like to walk with Jesus every day?
-I found the answers to those questions in my small group, and that’s why I’m passionate about it.”
+I found the answers to those questions in the connected Mosaic community.”

-Heather is a current student at Asbury Seminary, pursuing an M.A. in Ministry online degree.
+Heather is a current student at Asbury Seminary, pursuing an M.A. in Theological Studies with an emphasis in philosophy and apologetics online degree.
 She enjoys the practical aspects of studying online because it allows her to maintain her full-time job at Mosaic.

 “I’m actually surprised by the interactive part of the classes,” she said.
 “Even though it’s an online class, and I’m not face-to-face with the people I’m interacting with, I still feel like I’m building relationships with them, so when I come to campus, I’ll already know them.”